 Financial Empowerment Non-Profit

-I really wanted to work with an organization directly geared toward social impact, and I found one financial institution that was looking to improve the user flow of one their own programs used during client intakes.
-I kicked off a full UX project for this non-profit financial institution which works with NYC residents by giving them free financial counseling.
+[Client name redacted] I really wanted to work with an organization directly geared toward social impact, and I found one financial institution that was looking to improve the user flow of one their own programs used during client intakes.
+I kicked off a full UX project for this non-profit financial institution which works with NYC residents by giving them free financial counseling (sign me up, anyone?).

 Working alongside the client, I conducted user interviews, user research, and usability tests.
 I built redesigns of the program they use to provide counselors with a more intuitive flow.

-Social impact: One of the nation’s leading providers of financial empowerment services and products, the mission of this client is to empower low-income individuals to become productive participants in the U.S. financial system and achieve their financial goals.
+Social impact: This organization’s mission really speaks to me as one who’s purpose is to support members of vulnerable communities.
+One of the nation’s leading providers of financial empowerment services and products, the mission of this client is to empower low-income individuals to become productive participants in the U.S. financial system and achieve their financial goals.

 The current flow for the organization’s counselors takes too long